gmuldoon/UTexas-DissertationTemplate/README.md

 # Contents
 Together, these files can be LaTeX'd into an example PDF dissertation.

+## Tex files
-## Template.tex
+### Template.tex
-Main file with all the necessary fields to edit with your info
+Main file with all the necessary fields to replace with your info.

+### Sections
+Several example chapter files (beginning.tex, middle.tex, end.tex) are included to show how they can be incorporated into Template.tex

+### Appendices
+Two appendix files (appendix1.tex, appendix2.tex) show how to include multiple appendices.

+## Style files
-## utdiss.sty
+### utdiss.sty
 Style file with the formatting specifications.
 If you're so equipped, this can/should be edited with updates to formatting requirements.
 If you do so, feel free to do a pull request to incorporate your changes in this repo for future generations.

-## mcode.sty
+### mcode.sty
 Well-documented style file for including Matlab code in your dissertation.
 Written by Florian Knorn (www.florian-knorn.com).

-## bib.bib
-Example bibliography file used by Template.tex

-## Other .tex files
-## Sections
+## Bibliography
-Several example chapter files (beginning.tex, middle.tex, end.tex) are included to show how they can be incorporated into Template.tex
+A sample bibliography file (bib.bib) shows how to include citations.

 ## Figure
 An example figure calls kitten.jpg.

-## Appendices
-Two appendix files (appendix1.tex, appendix2.tex) show how to include multiple appendices.

-# Biblopgraphy
-A sample bibliography file (bib.bib) shows how to include citations.